karimbahgat/iPandoc/README.rst

 Platforms
 ---------

-Tested on Python version 2.x.
+Tested on Python version 2.x and 3.4.

 Dependencies
 ------------